jlwoolf/fridge-shelf/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Versions
-Below are screenshots of each version, with the reason for its existence.
+Below are screenshots of each version along with the reason for its existence.
 Of course I wish there was only one, but such is design.

 ### 1